: :

 We beat the one armed bandits!

-Sixty loaves became six hundred and financed my first semester
+Sixty loaves became six hundred

 at Theological School